vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 ## Preparations <a name="chapter-1"></a>

-We need tree pieces: Xcode 11.4, VST SDK v2.4.2 and VST Host Software to run our audio Plug-In.
+We need tree pieces: Xcode 11.4, VST SDK v2.4.2 and VST Host software to run our audio plug-in.

 ### Xcode

-The easiest part is Xcode 11.4.
+The easiest part is to get Xcode 11.4.
 It can be downloaded from [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12) or from [Apple Developer portal](https://developer.apple.com/download/more/).

-### VST Host Software
+### VST Host software

-For VST Host Software we can use [Renoise 3.2.1](https://www.renoise.com/download).
-Demo version of this app has some limitations, but it is enough to run our plug-in in debug mode.
-Another good VST Host is [REAPER](https://www.reaper.fm/download.php).
+For VST Host software we can use [Renoise 3.2.1](https://www.renoise.com/download).
+Demo version of this app has several limitations, but it is enough to run our plug-in in **debug** mode.
+Another good VST Host is a [REAPER](https://www.reaper.fm/download.php).
 But it has protection against debugging and reverse engineering.
 So, we can use it to test plug-in in **non-debug** mode only.

 ### VST SDK v2.4.2